patricksavalle/devops-project-template/content/integration-standard.md

   - MQTT 3.x and 5.x for IoT on lightweight and edge devices as fallback for AMQP

-- [ ] Always use fully qualified domain names
+- [ ] Always use fully qualified names

 - [ ] Use standard and well-documented [integration patterns](https://www.enterpriseintegrationpatterns.com/)

-- [ ] Your application always connects to component of the integration platform, never directly to other applications
+- [ ] Your application always connects to components of the integration platform, never directly to other applications

 - [ ] Build your producers/servers consumer-agnostic